Sim007/vbRabbitMQJS/readme.md

 We will use 3 containers (RabbitMQ, send, receive) on 1 DockerHost.
 We have to provide the send and receive container with a IP Address.

-## learning goals:
+## learning goals
-We learn the following:
+We learn will the following:
 - run RabbitMQ container with different options and env
 - See the userinterface and get a IP adress
 - build a send container image and run it with IP adress with env